httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serializing Parameters {#ser-params}

-Given an ordered dictionary as parameters (each with a param-name and an optional param-value), return an ASCII string suitable for use in a textual HTTP header value.
+Given an ordered dictionary as input_parameters (each member having a param-name and a param-value), return an ASCII string suitable for use in a textual HTTP header value.

 0. Let output be an empty string.
-1. For each parameter-name with a value of param-value in parameters:
+1. For each parameter-name with a value of param-value in input_parameters:
    1. Append ";" to output.
    2. Append the result of applying Serializing a Key ({{ser-key}}) with param-name to output.
    4. If param-value is not null: